A solitary astronaut is plagued by memories of events that haven’t happened yet. Or have they? Unwrapping the time loop in sci-fi gem Moon.

 Whether this strikes you as significant is your own affair.
 Still, you have to wonder why we see these roles and realms as jobs for boys in perpetuity, long after the social conventions that first dictated gender rules.

-Moreover, while sci-fi repeatedly returns to narratives of solitary humans floating in space, it’s less vocal about social isolation.
+Moreover, while sci-fi repeatedly returns to narratives of solitary humans floating in space, it’s less vocal about social isolation back here on Earth.
 After all, you don’t have to be lost in space to not feel seen.

 Giving the clones false memories is part of a staged reality – a film set, like that of The Truman Show.

 The signal jamming towers are ‘props’ that maintain the illusion.
 With real-time communication on the fritz, Sam can only talk to his wife via recorded video messages.